 The wells can be broken off individually from the strips.
 This makes it possible to adjust the number of test substrates used to the number of samples to be examined and minimizes reagent wastage.

-Both positive and negative controls serve as internal controls for the reliability of the test procedure.
+Both positive controls with high-avidity and low-avidity antibodies serve as internal controls for the reliability of the test procedure.
 They should be assayed with each test run.